 In the scenario above, if the business owner had raised the price of the product by 3% and left the processing account the way it was, the business owner would have covered their cost of processing, plus an additional 0.5%.

 This means that instead of just saving $1250 per month by not paying processing fees, they keep that amount plus an extra 0.5% for a total of $1500 per month, or a net gain of $18,000 per year.
 Their customer would have paid 3% more instead of 4% more, which saves the customer 1%, and the processor would have made what they always made on the account.

 So really the question as a business owner is who do you like more, your processor or your customers?
 With a cash discount program, you as a business owner make 2.5% more by not paying processing fees, your customers pay 4% more by paying your processing fees.
-Your processor makes 400% more through cash discount programs.
+Your processor makes 400% more by offering you this service.